-- Heritage Trail Tallaght has a rich monastic heritage and was a centre for learning during the early Christian period.
+Heritage Trail - Tallaght has a rich monastic heritage and was a centre for learning during the early Christian period, and remains so today through ITT.

 Its history is also closely tied up with the Mountains.
-These elements represent the potential for a heritage-based trail to be developed.
-Heightened awareness of the cultural and historical heritage associated with Tallaght through the showcase event in Tallaght Stadium in Heritage Week. - Arts Centre and Cultural Space the Civic Theatre, Rua Red and the County Library in Tallaght represent significant assets for the town and will be important components of the Tallaght cluster.
-This 'arts and culture' cluster can appeal to the culturally curious and other segments.
+These elements, coupled with its access to the Dodder, with its industrial heritage links, and other features beyond the Village setting such as Balrothery Weir and Ballymount Park, represent the potential for a broader heritage-based trail to be developed.
+Heightened awareness of the cultural and historical heritage associated with Tallaght and the County overall, could be promoted through a potential showcase event in Tallaght Stadium in Heritage Week 2016.

-- Education and Training the incorporation of the Institute of Technology Tallaght into the Dublin Institute of Technology and its consequent higher status represents the opportunity for Tallaght to become a centre of learning with an emphasis of tourism and hospitality learning. - Retail the retail offer is extensive and modern, a feature that can provide added value for Tallaght with some visitor segments. - Visitor Information Point South Dublin will need to provide on-the-ground visitor information services as visitor volumes grow.
-Tallaght is the logical location as it will be the entry point into the County for many of visitors.
+- Arts Centre and Cultural Space the Civic Theatre, Rua Red and the County Library in Tallaght represent significant assets for the town and will be important components of the Tallaght cluster.
+This 'arts and culture' cluster can appeal to the culturally curious and other segments. - Education and Training the incorporation of the Institute of Technology Tallaght into the Dublin Institute of Technology and its consequent higher status represents the opportunity for Tallaght to become a centre of learning with an emphasis of tourism and hospitality learning. - Retail the retail offer is extensive and modern, a feature that can provide added value for Tallaght with some visitor segments. - Visitor Information Point South Dublin will need to provide on-the-ground visitor information services as visitor volumes grow.
+Tallaght is a logical location as it will be the entry point into the County for many visitors due to its access, the ITT, hotel network and proximity to the flagship Dublin Mountains Park and the Dodder Greenway.
+Detailed feasibility will be required to scope the optimum location, services and scale for this intervention.

-Table 8 Product: Market Matching - Tallaght Cluster
+Table 9 Product: Market Matching - Tallaght Cluster

-Markets/market segments Domestic (Ireland), including Dubliners Internation al Leisure Busi ness Spo rts
+Markets/market segments Domesti ic (Ireland), in Dubliners cluding Internation al Leisure Busi ness Sports

 Product Connected Families Footloose Socialisers Indulgent Romantics Social Energisers Culturally Curious Nature Lovers Great Escapers MICE Delegates Other Business Participants Spectators

 TALLAGHT CLUSTER

 Team Sports ✓ ✓ ✓

 Martial Arts ✓

 Cycling & Walking ✓ ✓ ✓ ✓ ✓

 Angling ✓

+Dodder Greenway ✓ ✓ ✓ ✓ ✓

-Heritage Trail ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓
+Heritage Trail/ Looped Walks ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓

 Arts Centre/Festival ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓

 Education and Training ✓

 Retail ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓